Understanding Primitive Reflexes

 Your baby assists in the birth process with automatic pushing, turning and wriggling movements that aid progress towards the outside world.
 These movements are generated by particular automatic inborn infant reflexes.
 They help to position the baby and enable the birth to progress through the different stages.

-As mentioned above, these reflexes are progressively integrated following a natural birth, but this process may not occur when the progress down the birth canal is missing ( C-section) or modified (assisted by forceps or ventouse) or a fast last stage during the birth .
+As mentioned above, these reflexes are progressively integrated following a natural birth, but this process may not occur when the progress down the birth canal is missing ( C-section) or modified (assisted by forceps or ventouse) or a fast last stage during the birth.
+Our neurodevelopmental programs can help the integration, giving the brain a second chance.

 early development